Cashew Grades In Detail

 How Cashew Grades Are Determined

-Whole Cashew Grades
+Whole Cashew Kernels

-Scorched Whole Grades (SW180, SW210, SW240, SW320, etc.) refer to cashews that are slightly browned during roasting, typically due to higher temperatures during processing.
+Scorched Whole Cashews (SW180, SW210, SW240, SW320, etc.) refer to cashews that are slightly browned during roasting, typically due to higher temperatures during processing.
 While SW cashews are cheaper, they retain their nutritional value and are widely used in cooking and processed food applications.

-Broken Cashew Grades
+Broken Cashew Kernels

 Broken cashew grades are used in nut butters, confectionery, bakery products, and food processing where whole nuts are not required.
 These include:

-• Butts (B) – Halved cashew kernels, commonly used in food processing.
+• Butts (B): Halved cashew kernels, commonly used in food processing.

-• Splits (S) – Cashews split naturally during processing, useful in snack mixes.
+• Splits (S): Cashews split naturally during processing, useful in snack mixes.

-• Large White Pieces (LWP) – Uniform cashew pieces, suitable for granola and protein bars.
+• Large White Pieces (LWP): Uniform cashew pieces, suitable for granola and protein bars.

-• Small White Pieces (SWP) – Small cashew bits used in spreads, sauces, and flavored coatings.
+• Small White Pieces (SWP): Small cashew bits used in spreads, sauces, and flavored coatings.

-• Baby Bits (BB) – Tiny cashew fragments, ideal for industrial cashew applications.
+• Baby Bits (BB): Tiny cashew fragments, ideal for industrial cashew applications.

-Dessert Cashew Grades
+Dessert Cashew

-• Dessert Wholes (DW) – Whole cashews with slight defects or discoloration, used in confectionery and flavored nut mixes.
+• Dessert Wholes (DW): Whole cashews with slight defects or discoloration, used in confectionery and flavored nut mixes.

-• Scorched Dessert Wholes (SDW) – Slightly scorched cashews that retain good texture and flavor but have darker coloration.
+• Scorched Dessert Wholes (SDW): Slightly scorched cashews that retain good texture and flavor but have darker coloration.

-• Dessert Pieces (DP) – Small pieces of cashews that are lower in cost but still usable for dessert recipes, toppings, and cashew-based pastes.
+• Dessert Pieces (DP): Small pieces of cashews that are lower in cost but still usable for dessert recipes, toppings, and cashew-based pastes.

 Cashew Producing Countries